chrisccoy/tech-radar/README.md

 **s3create.sh** shows a simple creation of an s3 bucket

-**s3push.sh** will upload the json object to the bucket and set the acl's allowing for public read access
+**s3push.sh** will upload the json object to the bucket and set the ACL's allowing for public read access